Confessions of a Consumerist

 DisneyCollector is clearly the alpha of the perpetually-unboxing pack.
 With colorful, floral nails and an uncomfortable level of perkiness, the former porn star unboxes Peppa the Pig– and Paw Patrol–themed toys.
 Her face is never seen.
 Instead, the camera is positioned near her face so that the viewer can feel like they, too, are living the high life with Winnie the Pooh stacking cups.
 DisneyCollector’s most popular video, “Play Doh Sparkle Princess Ariel Elsa Anna Disney Frozen MagiClip Glitter Glider Dolls,” combines a phenomenal number of babysitters’ nightmares: glitter, play doh, and Frozen.
 It has 590 million views.

 In children, the pattern of anticipation and reward provided by the videos activates mimetic desire.
 Mimetic desire, a concept developed by the philosopher René Girard, is desire for something desired by someone else.
 Human desire is imitative.
 Rather than a direct subject-to-object relationship, the pattern is subject-to-model-to-object.
 The value of an object, Girard argues, is that it is valued by another.
-Amelia to LOL doll is more accurately Amelia (to the YouTuber who waxes poetic about her LOL doll) to LOL doll.
+Margaret to LOL doll is more accurately Margaret (to the YouTuber who waxes poetic about her LOL doll) to LOL doll.

 The human brain is designed to imitate.
 Our brains are full of mirror neurons, “a type of brain cell that respond equally when we perform an action and when we witness someone else perform the same action.”
 Mirror neurons are linked to empathy and language development.
 They’re also linked to consumerism.

 We want things not because we want them, but because we watch somebody else want it.
 When we see them get it, our mind lights up in the exact same way as if we got it ourselves.
-When Amelia spends hours watching strangers unwrapping plastic bits and bobs, she’s getting the same dopamine rush as if she opened it herself.
+When Margaret spends hours watching strangers unwrapping plastic bits and bobs, she’s getting the same dopamine rush as if she opened it herself.
 And she’s getting that rush again and again and again from an endless stream of YouTube videos.
 Each time she craves that intense feeling, she watches another video.

 The burgeoning old person in me wants to rage about how the internet is ruining children’s minds, how in the good-ol’ days children only bragged about their possessions in person—how you didn’t bring that consumerism right into the house.
 “In my day,” I think, “I left my worst consumerism in the coat closet, only putting it back on again when I left the house.
 But at home I played games and read books like a normal kid.
 And yes, I did in fact walk uphill to school both ways.”